What Is the Highest Form of Love?

 Friends are Friends Forever by Michael W. Smith

-Agape love goes beyond what is considered natural.
+Agape love goes beyond the natural.
 A beautiful and convicting definition of Agape love is found in the Bible.
-Read these very expressive and descriptive words used to convey what Agape love looks like.
+Read these descriptive words.

 DESCRIPTION FROM GOD'S WORD

 The Love Chapter - I Corinthians 13

 - Love is forgiving

 - Love is not selfish

 - It never keeps a record of wrongs.